dillonhafer/dillonhafer.github.io/_posts/2016-05-12-verify-tls-cert-with-private-key.md

 ---
-title: Verify TLS Certs With Private Key
+title: Verify TLS cert with private key
-tag: workflow
+tag: devops
 ---

 Hopefully you're never in a situation where you don't know what private key you used to generate your TLS certificate, but if you do... here's how you can check.